AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-47875-unable-to-add-product-to-customer-cart-for-store-view-scope-with-inventory-management.md

 1. Create a website, a store, and a store view.
 1. Create an additional source other than *Default*.
-1. Create a new stock, and assign it to the new website and the new stock.
+1. Create a new stock, and assign it to the new website and the new source.
 1. Create a new customer for the new website.
 1. Assign a product to the new website only; unassign from the default website.